-The Corporate Strategy Division has a department in charge of IR with five people in charge of IR.
-The director in charge of this division is the director in charge of IR and is also responsible for IR administration.
+The Corporate Division has a department in charge of IR with five people in charge of IR.
+The director in charge of the Division is the director in charge of IR, and the Head of the Corporate Division is responsible for IR liaison.